leo-buneev/vue-monaco-cdn/README.md

 ### Events

-- `editorMount` - fired after monaco editor was mounted.
+- `editorDidMount` - fired after monaco editor was mounted.
 Recieves monaco instance (`IStandaloneCodeEditor`) as parameter.
+Use this event to customize monaco instance (for example, add new code formatters)

 For other events, please use `getMonaco()` and subscribe to them directly.
 See [IStandaloneCodeEditor reference](https://microsoft.github.io/monaco-editor/api/interfaces/monaco.editor.istandalonecodeeditor.html) for full events list.